akanudia/TIMES-GEO/ACKNOWLEDGEMENT.md

 Sonja Sechi - For documentating the TIMES-GEO

-Tommaso Pillon - For quality checks
+Tommaso Pillon - For quality checks and debugging

+Ioannis Vrochidis - For quality checks and debugging

 ## Reviewers